shane-mason/cable-box/README.md

 ## Setting Up the Software

 To use the cable box script, you will need to install the python drivers for the LED display and matrix keypad.
+The script is located in the FieldStation42 repo at `fs42/pi/cable_box.py` ([link](https://github.com/shane-mason/FieldStation42/blob/main/fs42/pi/cable_box.py)).

 ### Install Keypad Drivers